 A person is amoral if that person does not know about or care about

 the moral rules.

 A person is ethical if that person is aware of the basic principles governing moral conduct and acts in a manner consistent with those principles.
-Persons who do not do so are unethical.
+If the person does not do so they are unethical.

 Here is a good general definition

 http://en.wikipedia.org/wiki/Ethics Here is a glossary of general terms in ethics.